Chondrus crispus: Distribution

-Chondrus crispus is common all around the shores of Ireland and can also be found along the coast of Europe including Iceland, the Faroe Islands. western Baltic Sea to southern Spain.
+Chondrus crispus is commonly found along the shores of Ireland and the coast of Europe including Iceland, the Faroe Islands, western Baltic Sea to southern Spain.
 It is found on the Atlantic coasts of Canada and recorded from California in the United States to Japan.
 However, any distribution outside the Northern Atlantic needs to be verified.

 There are also other species of the same genus in the Pacific Ocean, for example, C. ocellatus Holmes, C. nipponicus Yendo, C. yendoi Yamada et Mikami, C. pinnulatus (Harvey) Okamura and C. armatus (Harvey) Yamada et Mikami.

 Ecology

 Chondrus crispus is found growing on rock from the middle intertidal zone into the subtidal zone, all the way to the ocean floor.
 It is able to survive with minimal sunlight.

 C. crispus is susceptible to infection from the oomycete Pythium porphyrae.